abrahimcse/Linux-CLI-Cheatsheet/Install and Configuration NGINX on Ubuntu.md

-# Install and Configuration `NGINEX` on Ubuntu 20.04 & 22.04
+# Install and Configuration `NGINX` on Ubuntu 20.04 & 22.04

 ## Installation and Configuration